Computer User Support Specialist

 Overview

-People working as Computer User Support Specialists help users make the most out of their workdays by identifying technical problems with a customer focus.
+Computer User Support Specialists assist users in maximizing productivity by identifying technical issues while maintaining a strong customer-focused approach.
 Considered a short certificate, you can gain a Computer User Support Specialist (13 credits) credential in as little as one semester.
-With a career in this field, you would be busy assisting computer users with login difficulties and operating system and software malfunctions through phone, email, or in-person visits.
+You will assist computer users with login difficulties and software or operating system malfunctions in this field.
+Support can be provided via phone, email, or in-person visits.

 This certificate program gives you the perfect combination of hands-on knowledge and practical experience to help troubleshoot and diagnose computer problems.
-If you're passionate about helping others navigate today's ever-changing technology landscape, this career may be for you.
+This career may be for you if you're passionate about helping others navigate today's ever-changing technology landscape.

 Prepare for Immediate Employment

 The employment outlook for Computer User Support Specialists is positive.
-The increasing use of technology in businesses and organizations is driving the demand for these professionals, as they are needed to provide technical assistance and support to computer users.
-Additionally, the growth of e-commerce and remote work is also contributing to the positive outlook for this occupation.
+The growing reliance on technology in businesses and organizations drives the demand for computer support professionals.
+These experts are essential for providing technical assistance and support to users.
+The growth of e-commerce and remote work also contributes to the positive outlook for this occupation.
 Refer to Career Coach for more information regarding related occupations and compensation.

 Plan of Study and Course Descriptions